giovanni-angeli/flask_tracker/README.md

   * a full-optional team-management-tool for large companies
   * a full-fledged, full-optional spaceship

-It is buitl using (see INSTALL_REQUIRES in setup.py fpr a complete dependency list):
+It is buitl using (see INSTALL_REQUIRES in setup.py for a complete dependency list):

     'flask',
     'flask_admin',